aliyun-sls/sls-doc/src/en/dataprocessdemo/pull_rds_mysql_vpc.md

     Detail: None", "requestId": ""}", "requestId": ""}
     ```

-  - 参数配置不完整 如果提示如下错误，表示缺少 config.vpc.vpc_id.name 配置信息。
+  - Incomplete parameter configuration.
+If the following error is prompted, it indicates that the configuration information for config.vpc.vpc_id.name is missing.

     ```
     reason: {"errorCode": "InvalidConfig", "errorMessage": "error when calling : res_rds_mysql